jewelsofthought/neshama/site/posts/qkab/pems.md

 | Mental    | d    | 4 dimensional, complex to describe, fills s&p space    | 32                       |
 | Emotional | p    | 3 dimensional, regular                                 | 8                        |
 | Physical  | s    | simple, clear                                          | 2                        |

+### PEMS: (Middle) Point

+Within this perfect nothingness arose a single point.

+This single point bifurcated into two points, the upper & lower, dense & subtle, close & distant, pure & impure producing the greater & lessor balance.
+This becomes a one dimensional 1D space that can be represented by two points, so this becomes potentially 2D.

+These points represent anything&mdash;force, events, beginnings, etc.
+The only relationship any two points have to one another is that they are opposites or complimentaries, for with darkness we cannot have light/vision.
+Without the upper, there is no lower, etc. This relationship could be expressed as two equal but opposite forces, with their bond.
+They are like siblings, for they emerge from the same point.
+This now becomes a trinity, the three by which we represent this 3D reality.

+There are many such trinities one can find.
+The point, line and and plane make up one.
+The point here is that it consists of two forces, with a force between them creating the 3D world.

+However, there is one more variable that we need to take into account, and that is that of time&mdash;specifically as conscious beings&mdash;beings conscious of time.